ulkarchbnv/Python1/GrossPay/Readme.md

 You need to take into account that the result has exactly two digits after the decimal place.

 # Input
-Please enter Hour: 35
+Please enter the hours: 35

-Please enter Rate: 2.75
+Please enter the rate: 2.75

 # Output
 Pay: 96.25